mverouden/blogdown-academic/content/post/2020-04-10-r-commander-macos/index.md

 1. Open the Terminal application from Finder > Applications > Utilities (shorcut: &#8679;&#8984;U) or via Lauchpad under the ‘Other’ group.
 The terminal console prompt, where the commands will be entered, is depicted by a `%` or a `$` sign.
 Which sign is shown, depends whether your default shell is zsh (`%` sign) or bash (`$` sign).
 2. Type `R` behind the prompt in the terminal console and press return (&#8617;) to execute the command.
 3. This will start R and the prompt, where the commands will be entered for R, will have changed into a `>` sign.
 4. Type the command `library(Rcmdr)` behind the prompt, as indicated by the `>` sign, and and press return (&#8617;) to execute.
 This will cause R Commander to be started.
-The ‘Messages’ section at the bottom of R Commander will display the following message: `[1] NOTE: R Commander Version 2.6-2:` followed by the day, date and time.
+The ‘Messages’ section at the bottom of R Commander will display the following or a similar message: `[1] NOTE: R Commander Version 2.7-1:` followed by the day, date and time.
 This means that R Commander will work smoothly!

 Quitting R Commander will return you to the terminal console, which can be recognized by the prompt sign changing back into a `%` or `$` sign.